-The first Community Club in Singapore to be housed in a shopping mall, the Nee Soon Central Community Club* will move into the South Wing of the mall where residents, especially the elderly, will be able to relax in an air-conditioned environment.
+The first Community Club in Singapore to be housed in a shopping mall, the Nee Soon Central Community Club, where residents, especially the elderly, can relax in an air-conditioned environment.

-The Community Club will also offer programmes that promote community and intergenerational bonding.
+The Community Club also offer programmes that promote community and intergenerational bonding.

-Located on Level 3 and 4 is our wet and dry playground where children under 12 years old can have a fun and interactive experience exploring the farm or aquatic themed water area.
+Located on Level 4 (North Wing) is our wet playground where children under 12 years old can have a fun and interactive experience exploring the farm or aquatic themed water area.

 With a refreshed look, new features and learning spaces for all ages, Yishun Public Library dedicated a digital learning zone that allow users to browse an array of digital content such as e-magazines, e-newspapers and e-books to encourage lifelong learning and better cater to the learning needs of users in the digital age located on Level 4 of the North Wing.
 It also houses seven learning pods equipped with an interactive screen with content and resources for users to upgrade their skills or equip themselves with new knowledge.